 At the event, more than 250 registered attendees from 130 companies and organizations were represented discussing latest developments, issues and trends in food safety.
 This year’s event was themed “Food Safety in a Digital World”.
 The event challenged participants to think about how technology can help reimagine food safety progress and performance, challenging thinking about traditional and status quo systems in which food is produced to explore futuristic but tangible examples of how the digital landscape is changing and impacting food production.

-Speakers covered a broad range of technology-related food safety topics including traceability using blockchain technology, DNA-based analytics, using analytics to drive cultural change, and regulatory developments such as risk based modeling to drive outcome based inspection.
+Speakers covered a broad range of technology-related food safety topics including traceability using blockchain technology, DNA-based analytics, using analytics to drive cultural change, and regulatory developments such as risk based modelling to drive outcome based inspection.

 Symposium speakers included: